goldenson/maximeorefice/_posts/2025-09-08-repacking.md

 ## Table Bloat

-This week I've been dealing with PostgreSQL table bloat issues in our development environment.
+This week I've been dealing with PostgreSQL table bloat issues with some production data.
 When tables accumulate dead tuples from frequent updates and deletes, they can become severely bloated, impacting query performance.

-I discovered [pg_repack](https://github.com/reorg/pg_repack/), a powerful extension that reorganizes tables online without holding exclusive locks.
+I explored [pg_repack](https://github.com/reorg/pg_repack/), a powerful extension that reorganizes tables online without holding exclusive locks.

 ## Why pg_repack?